David Chiu

 To prove that you have logged in successfully:

-3. On canvas, simply submit the URL to your Github repo.
+3. On canvas, simply submit the URL to your github repo.
 No other form of submission is accepted.

 Credits

 Written by David Chiu.
 2022.
-Updated 2024.
+Updated 2026.